colin-mills/FIndAFan/README.md

 ## Proposal

 Have you ever been on a trip, away from your home-base bar, while your team is playing in a big game?
-Or maybe you are just new and town and looking for a bar with comrade fans as crazy as you are.
+Or maybe you are just new in town and looking for a bar with fellow fans as crazy as you are.
 Either way, what you are missing is our Find-a-fan twitter service.

 This application will be designed to query Twitter's tweets and metadata to find you the best restarants and bars to catch the game with fellow fans.
 You provide it with a city and a sports team and we do the rest.